facebookresearch/PoseWarper/README.md

 where working_dir=/path/to/PoseWarper/ should be the same as ${POSEWARPER_ROOT}, root_dir=/path/to/our/provided/supplementary/files/directory/ should be set to ${POSEWARPER_SUPP_ROOT}, and lastly img_dir=/path/to/posetrack17/renamed_images/ should point to ${POSETRACK17_IMG_DIR}.

 After that, you can run the following PoseTrack17 experiments.
+All the output files, including the trained models will be saved in ${POSEWARPER_SUPP_ROOT}/posetrack17_experiments/.

 #### Video Pose Propagation